MDhewei/protiler/README.md

 ## Recent Changes for ProTiler

-1) New version 1.0.2 is compatible to both python2 and python3.
+1) New version 1.0.2 is now compatible to python3.

 2) The package has been uploaded to pipy.
 Users now can install directly through:
 ```console
    pip install protiler
 ```

 ## Installation

 ProTiler is written in Python and R, Python>=2.7 and R>=3.5.0 is needed